penguintutor/pixel-server/README.md

 * ledchannel - LED channel number (normally leave at default)
 * ledmaxbrighness - LED brightness (0 to 255)
 * ledinvert - Set to True if an inverting buffer is used (otherwise False)
+* striptype - Set to colour sequence or strip type

+## Valid strip types
+The striptype can be set using a color sequence.
+For WS2811 / WS2812B strips then this should be three letters representing the order of the RGB colours eg. _GRB_ for green, red then blue.

+For SK6812 strips then it should be four leteers also including W for white. eg. _GRBW_ for green, red, blue and then white.

+Alternatively the strip type can be defined as one of the following values:
+WS2811_STRIP_RGB
+WS2811_STRIP_RBG
+WS2811_STRIP_GRB
+WS2811_STRIP_BGR
+WS2811_STRIP_BRG
+WS2811_STRIP_BGR
+WS2812_STRIP
+SK6812_STRIP_RGBW
+SK6812_STRIP_RBGW
+SK6812_STRIP_GRBW
+SK6812_STRIP_GBRW
+SK6812_STRIP_BRGW
+SK6812_STRIP_BGRW
+SK6812_STRIP
+SK6812W_STRIP

 # Upgrading to the latest version